Student Views on Global Experience

 Study Abroad in New Zealand

 I studied abroad at the University of Canterbury in Christchurch, New Zealand in Spring 2015.
 The opportunity to live in a new country allowed me to understand the way of life in New Zealand compared to that of the U.S. The people of New Zealand live a very relaxed, rural, and slow-paced life whereas Americans are constantly busy.
 In addition, the indigenous Māori people of New Zealand have a very prevalent culture, performing dances nationally, creating extraordinary art and cooking the traditional Hangi meal (mix of meat, vegetables, and pudding) using wood and volcanic rocks.
 I enrolled in a Sustainable Energy Systems course, allowing me to gain an understanding of New Zealand’s stance on renewable energies in comparison with the U.S. and Denmark.
-For my Ecology course, I took a field trip to Cass Mountains for four days where I hiked to survey plants and trees (pictured), and performed experiments with insects and lizards.
+For my Ecology course, I took a field trip to Cass Mountains for four days where I hiked to survey plants and trees (pictured) and performed experiments with insects and lizards.
 I took a week trip with a friend from the South Island to the North Island.
-We travelled to Kaikoura with beautiful waters and seals (pictured), and then we took the inter-islander ferry from the South Island to the North Island, docking at the capital city of Wellington.
-Following our stay in Wellington, we travelled to Taupo, with a beautiful lake which we skydived over at sunset.
+We traveled to Kaikoura with beautiful waters and seals (pictured), and then we took the inter-islander ferry from the South Island to the North Island, docking at the capital city of Wellington.
+Following our stay in Wellington, we traveled to Taupo, with a beautiful lake which we skydived over at sunset.
 The next day we went to Rotorua, the city where we went to the geothermal hot springs and went white water rafting.
 Our trip ended with a tour of Auckland, the largest city of New Zealand.
 Studying abroad can be an awesome opportunity.
 I encourage other students to consider how to include a global experience into their academic career.